HIPAA, Telecommunications Redundancy, & Conduit Exception (Part 3)

 A Review of HIPAA and the Conduit Exception Rule

-In part one of our blog series on communications in healthcare, we discussed the HIPAA Conduit Exception Rule which allows HIPAA covered entities to conduct business with certain vendors without having to enter into a BAA (business associate agreement).
-The best example of this is the mail carriers who deliver PHI (personal health information) from one place to another.
+In part one of our blog series on communications in healthcare, we discussed the HIPAA Conduit Exception, which allows HIPAA covered entities and business associates to conduct business with certain vendors without having to enter into a BAA (business associate agreement).
+The best example of this is the mail carriers who deliver PHI (protected health information) from one place to another.
 They do not store, record, or copy the information, and are simply a conduit delivering mail from one place to the next.

 Phone carriers are another example of a Conduit Exception.
 Telecommunications carriers frequently do not need to sign a BAA to provide customers who are covered entities with voice service, 911 access, or phone numbers.